 The Katana, a traditional Japanese sword, is a symbol of the samurai and a masterpiece of craftsmanship.
 Its sleek, curved design has been immortalized in countless movies and anime, from the skilled samurai in Akira Kurosawa’s films to the iconic characters in “Rurouni Kenshin” and “Bleach”.
 However, one question often arises for those unfamiliar with this weapon: is the Katana a one-handed or two-handed sword?

-In most cases, the Katana is designed to be used with two hands.
+In most cases, the Katana is designed to be used with two hands, so it's safe to say katana is a two handed sword.
 The length of the handle, or Tsuka, is typically long enough to accommodate both hands, allowing for greater control and power in each strike.
 This two-handed grip is a fundamental aspect of many traditional Japanese sword arts, such as Kendo and Iaido.
 If you are curious, here is how to correctly handle a katana:

 The correct way to hold a Katana involves a few key steps:

 Grip: The grip for a Japanese sword is similar to that of a tennis racquet, a golf club, or a cricket bat.
 If you’re using a right-handed grip, ensure your right hand is positioned approximately an inch away from the hand guard.
 The grip should be both relaxed and firm, mainly utilizing the three lower fingers of each hand.
 The most substantial part of your grip should range from your little finger to your middle finger.
 Your index fingers should only lightly touch the handle.
 For optimal leverage and control, hold the handle near its bottom and top.